Slaitroc/RicciPaoliGrisoni/RASD.md

 7. **Complaint Management**
    Students and Companies can publish Complaints about ongoing Internships, which are then handled by Universities.
 Universities can monitor Complaints and interrupt Internships if necessary.
 8. **Notification System**
-   Notifications are sent to Students, Companies, and Universities when relevant events occur, such as new Internships, matched Recommendations, Interview assignments, Complaints and sign up confirmation.
+   Notifications are sent to Students, Companies, and Universities when relevant events occur, such as new Internships, matched Recommendations, Interview assignments, Internship Position Offers,Complaints, Sign-up confirmation or Communications.
    <!-- [(2.0h) Matteo] -->